Devil's Diary: Plot

 Ursula continues to harm people.
 Heather's friends steal the book from Ursula, and Heather makes Georgia write that Ursula loses her teeth, hair and chokes on her own vomit, resulting in Ursula's death.

 Georgia betrays Heather writing to have her killed in a tragic accident.
 Heather dies in the hospital when a cord strangles her.
 Georgia has Lisa electrocuted and killed by a stage light for betraying her.
+Georgia then turns her friends against Dominique.
 After retrieving the book, Dominique rips pages and tosses it against a wall, and Georgia is sent smacking her head into a nearby wall before she dies.

 Soon attacked by her sexually abusive stepfather, Dominique writes in the book, hoping he dies.
 Frank stabs himself with a pair of scissors, Dominique is saddened to have sold her soul to the book in the process.
 She brings the book to Father Mulligan and he does not take it.
 Father Sanchez expresses more ambition and desire to take the book than everyone else before him, and after taking it, this leads to the book consuming him.
 Father Sanchez punishes Father Mulligan and tries to get Dominique to kill him in order to consummate their union.
 Instead, Dominique is able to wreck the book, and Sanchez dies in flames that engulf him.
 Six weeks later, Dominique is in a psychiatric hospital for obsessing over the book.
 She has a vision, showing two boys finding and taking the book that had been buried in a graveyard, triggering her fear that the cycle will begin again.